July 17, 2007

 The Bideford Parsonage Museum is a historical museum located in Bideford, Prince Edward Island.

-One of the most memorable scenes from Anne of Green Gables originated from an event at the Bideford Parsonage.
+One of the most memorable scenes from Anne of Green Gables originated from a humorous accident at the Bideford Parsonage.
 In chapter XXI, titled “A New Departure in Flavorings,” Anne accidentally flavors a layer cake with anodyne liniment instead of vanilla and then serves it to the minister and his wife.

 L.M.
 Montgomery wrote about the real event that inspired Anne’s tea-time mishap in her autobiography The Alpine Path: